 Trains Depart Frequently from Riverside Station

 Step 4: Proceed to the platform at the Riverside T Station to await your train.
 How frequently do trains depart from Riverside?
-During the weekday rush hour, it's every 7 minutes.
+During the weekday rush hour, it's every 6 minutes.
 The longest you should have to wait is 13 minutes in the late night hours.
 Trains operate from 4:56 a.m. to 12:05 a.m.
-(1:43 a.m. on Friday nights).
+(Check the Green Line schedule for details.)

-If you're wondering how long it will take to reach your ultimate destination in Boston, use the MBTA's handy Rider Tools to map out your trip.
-You can choose to optimize your route to minimize time, minimize transfers or minimize walking.
-Rider Tools will also help you figure out how to connect to other rail/subway lines and buses and calculate your total fare.
-You can also locate hotels, shopping, attractions and other key destinations along your route.
+If you're wondering how long it will take to reach your ultimate destination in Boston, use the MBTA's handy Trip Planner to map out your trip.
+The Trip Planner will also help you figure out how to connect to other rail/subway lines and buses and alert you to any disruptions in service.
 Print your itinerary, and you can head into Boston on the T with confidence.